 - Updating our collection descriptions in collaboration with our colleagues and the community.

-- Developing our inclusive description practices to incorporate terminology generated by marginalized communities.
+- Developing our description practices to incorporate community-generated terminology and inclusive description.

-- Contextualizing oppressive text and images found in the historic records in Special Collections and Archives.
+- Contextualizing oppressive text and images found in the historic records in SCA.

 We welcome community suggestions, feedback and questions about our approach, using our webform.